collectiveaccess/ProvidenceDocs/_source/dataModelling/primaryTables.rst

    :header-rows: 1
    :file: intrinsics_object_lots.csv

-`Note:` ca_object_lots.preferred_labels.names is used by data mappings and display templates to reference the intrinsic name field in the ca_object_lot_labels table
+`Note:` ca_object_lots.preferred_labels.name is used by data mappings and display templates to reference the intrinsic name field in the ca_object_lot_labels table

 Entities (ca_entities)
 ^^^^^^^^^^^^^^^^^^^^^^